ullashvaghela/ImageEditor-ios/README.md

 ## License ##

- * ImageEditor-iOS is under the MIT License.
+ * ImageEditor-iOS is released under the MIT License.

-This is permissive, commercial-friendly licenses.
-For details read the individual licenses.
+This is a permissive, commercial-friendly license.
+For details read the individual [LICENSE](LICENSE).